-In 2022, Texas enacted a law prohibiting almost all abortions.
 Texas now has civil and criminal penalties for those who perform an abortion.
 It is important to note that the person receiving the abortion is rarely at risk for these penalties.

-There is an exception if the life or health of the pregnant patient is at risk.
+There is an exception if the life or health of the patient is at risk.
 The conditions for this exception are outlined in Section 170A.002 of the Texas Health & Safety Code.

 There is not an exception for cases of rape or incest.

-Texas's laws related to abortion are mostly found in the Texas Health and Safety Code.
-For an overview of how Texas's abortion laws developed over time, please see our FAQ on the topic or the "History of Abortion Laws" page of this guide.
+For an overview of how Texas's abortion laws developed over time, please see our FAQ on the topic or the History of Abortion Laws page of this guide.

-The right to an abortion is not specifically listed in the United States Constitution.
+The right to an abortion is not specifically listed in the U.S. Constitution.
 Because of this, the courts must determine whether it is an "unenumerated," or implied right.
 As the U.S. Supreme Court is the highest court in the United States, they are the final authority on questions about unenumerated rights.

-Courts also have the ability to determine whether a law violates a Constitutional right.
+Courts also have the ability to determine whether a law violates a constitutional right.
 This is known as "judicial review."

 Article VI of the United States Constitution contains a section referred to as the "Supremacy Clause."
 It reads as follows: